OpenTrons/support_docs/json-protocol.md

   11. `extra-pull-volume`
     1. how many uL this pipette will add if an `extra-pull` is called in the `Instructions` section
   12. `extra-pull-delay`
-    1. how many milliseconds this pipette will pause if an `extra-pull` is called in the `Instructions` section
+    1. how many seconds this pipette will pause if an `extra-pull` is called in the `Instructions` section
   13. `points`
     1. These are special values, used to change it’s linear plunger movements to a custom curve
     2. it’s an array of uL amounts, where `f1` is what was asked for, and `f2` is what the pipette actually did when running linearly